- Home /

 - You may have noticed a certain similarity with the Fontana dell'Acqua Felice which is located in Piazza San Bernardo.
 This is no mere coincidence: when designing the Acqua Paola Fountain, the architects Fontana and Ponzio took their inspiration from the Fontana dell'Acqua Felice, which, in turn, had previously been inspired by the Arc de Triomphe.

 - Today, the fountain features a single large basin.
 But it wasn’t always this way.
 Indeed, it originally consisted of five smaller basins positioned in line with the arches.
+In 1690 Pope Alexander VIII commissioned Carlo Fontana - grandson of architect Giovanni - to design the new project, which included an extension of the terrace, delivering the iconic square to Rome.

 - Did you notice a dragon and an eagle at the top?
 These symbols feature in the coat of arms belonging to the family of the commissioning client, Paul V: the Borghese.